 We’re quiet, Mickey asks if she said something wrong.

 Zoe C strokes her hair and kisses her cheek, “No angel, you said exactly what the rest of us are thinking, and you said it beautifully.”

 The Burmese was supposed to be expensive, Zoe C found a lady giving them away.
-Might not be pure bred, the woman said they were but offered no evidence, the cat has the distinctive eyes and head and coat of a Burmese.
-Not that we care, we aren’t breeding her, she’s been fixed already.
+Might not be pure bred, the woman said they were but offered no evidence, the cat has the distinctive eyes and coat of a Burmese.
+Not that we care, we aren’t breeding her.

 In one corner of the living area is a giant cat tree.
 The ceiling in this part of the house is fifteen feet up, the tree is twelve, with hiding spots and holes to peer through.

 Mickey is thrilled, almost more thrilled that Zelda appears to like the company.
 The meeting is tender and funny.
 Zelda pulls up short when she spots the kitten.
 Mickey put her on the floor and damned if Zelda didn’t lay flat so the cat could approach.